 That said, you always need to be aware of potential removal from your opponent.
 Find a good balance between applying pressure and overextending.
 After a Vilefin Inquisitor comes down, Hero Power regularly to develop more Murlocs in play.
 With enough Murlocs in play, Gentle Megasaur can provide either burst or stability for your board state.

 Sunkeeper Tarim is an amazingly flexible tool in this matchup.
 Often, he can provide a little bit of extra, unexpected burst to close out games.
 Remember that Murloc Warleader attack buffs stack on top of the stat change from Tarim.
 Other times, Sunkeeper can neutralize massive threats on the other side of the board.
 A great example of this is Control Warlock with his Voidlord.
 Using Tarim vs Voidlord is amazing, because not only you can easily deal with the 3/3 Taunt (as opposed to 3/9), all the spawned Voidwalkers are 1/3, so you can trade them easily with the rest of your board.
 Use this card wisely for whatever the situation dictates.

 In Control matchups, you want to find either value generators or aggressions with your Discover cards.

-- Gentle Megasaur – In slower matchups, defensives tools such as Divine Shield, Deathrattle, Can’t be targeted, and +3 Health are all helpful in protecting against AoE.
+- Gentle Megasaur – In slower matchups, defensives tools such as Divine Shield, Deathrattle, and +3 Health are all helpful in protecting against AoE.
 When you need to turn up the heat, however, +3 Attack and Windfury can apply a lot of pressure.
 Poisonous is a more situational pick, but it works incredibly well if your opponent drops a big minion on the board (like Voidlord or a big minion summoned by Spiteful Summoner).

 Murloc Paladin General Tips